 Social Innovation Lab

-The foundation of the work of Social Innovation Lab revolves around the United Nations (UN) Sustainable Development Goals for 2030.
-The lab provides opportunities to the Algonquin College community including students, staff and faculty to broadly engage in social innovation practices toward the global goals.
+The Social Innovation Lab's work revolves around the United Nations (UN) Sustainable Development Goals for 2030.
+The lab provides opportunities to the Algonquin College community to engage in social innovation practices that work toward the global goals.
+Check out this video made by a team of 4th year Nursing students as they discuss the SDGs at Agonquin College

 SLiDE's favourite Sustainable